hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

 Parameter for gamma-index comparisons.
-Voxel value relative discrepancy (relative difference; in %).
-When the measured discrepancy is above this value, the gamma index will necessarily be greater than one.
+Voxel value discrepancies lower than this value are considered acceptable, but values above will result in gamma values
+>1.
+The specific interpretation of this parameter (and the units) depend on the specific type of discrepancy used.
+For percentage-based discrepancies, this parameter is interpretted as a percentage (i.e., '5.0' = '5%').
+For voxel intensity measures such as the absolute difference, this value is interpretted as an absolute threshold with the same intensity units (i.e., '5.0' = '5 HU' or similar).

 ##### Default